Skip Navigation

 The Neale-Johnson Family

 Mary Neale (born c.1825, died after 1900) Born in Maryland and possibly enslaved by Lemuel Clements prior to emancipation, Mary (Cooper) Neale is first found in the 1870 census records in the Second District’s Gaithersburg area.
 That year, she was living with Augusta Neal (possibly a mis-transcription of her husband, Augustus/Gustavus Neal) and several members of the Cooper family: three of the same Coopers who are still residing with her in 1880, along with a George Cooper who may have become the husband of her daughter, Jane Neal Cooper (by 1880, Jane is widowed and George is not found).
 Also in the household with Mary that year was a daughter Catherine Neal, and two grandchildren (assumed to be Catherine’s children): Emma and George Neale.
 On May 25, 1896, there was a warrant issued for Mary’s arrest as an accessory to her grandson George Neale’s alleged attack on the Buxton family, but a few days later it was “returned not served.”
 Mary was interviewed by the press and by the detectives several times in the first few weeks of the investigation, often erroneously referred to as the mother or aunt of George Neale instead of his grandmother.
 After George Neale was cleared of charges and released in June of 1896, Mary and her family continued to live in Gaithersburg.
-In 1900, 78-year-old Mary is in the household with John and Emma (Neale) Johnson and their children (or possibly living next door), but she is absent from the 1910 census and is assumed to have died before then.
+In 1900, 78-year-old Mary is still living in the household with John and Emma (Neale) Johnson and their children (or possibly living next door), but she is absent from the 1910 census and is assumed to have died before then.

-John Johnson (1867-?) and Emma Neale Johnson (c.1873-?)
+John Johnson (1867-?) and Emma Neale Johnson (1873-?)
 Emma was George Neale’s sister, first found in the 1880 census at age seven, living with her grandmother Mary Neale and her older brother.
-She married John Johnson in 1894; the couple had at least five children, four of whom were still at home in the 1900 census, where John and Emma are still living with or next door to Mary Neale.
-John and Emma were both arrested, along with their nephews James Johnson and John Young, on May 25, 1896, on suspicion of aiding and abetting George Neale, accused of attacking the Buxton family.
-Emma had answered the door that morning to Isaiah Frazier, whom she said was inquiring about milk cans; her nephew James either misheard this exchange or knowingly reported false information that the man at the door might have been either George Neale or Sidney Randolph asking for a replacement for a bloody shirt.
+She married John Johnson (son of Clement and Margaret Johnson) in 1894; the couple had at least five children, four of whom were still at home in the 1900 census, where John and Emma are still living with or next door to Mary Neale.
+John and Emma were both arrested, along with their younger relatives James Johnson and John Young, on May 25, 1896, on suspicion of aiding and abetting George Neale, accused of attacking the Buxton family.
+Emma had answered the door that morning to Isaiah Frazier, whom she said was inquiring about milk cans; her little brother James either misheard this exchange or knowingly reported false information that the man at the door might have been either George Neale or Sidney Randolph asking for a replacement for a bloody shirt.
 The exact charges brought against John Johnson are not known, though he was the only person to be arrested that day for being “an accessory before the fact,” suggesting he was suspected of having pre-knowledge of George Neale’s supposed intention to attack the Buxtons.
 The four Johnson family members remained in the county jail for almost three weeks, finally released along with George Neale at the conclusion of the inquest into Sadie Buxton’s death, for which the jury held only Sidney Randolph responsible.
 Though they were still living in Gaithersburg as of the 1900 census, no members of this family can be definitively located beyond that time.

 The “House of Reformation for Colored Boys” established at Cheltenham, 1873.
 Photo from the Maryland State Archives.